imgntn/jBow/README.md

 I made modifications to the ```grab``` component to communicate with the bow about which hand was used to grab.

-Since I reuse arrows from a pool to improve performance, I also made slight modifications to the physics system in ```a-frame-physics-system``` so that it would emit a 'body-played' when the dynamic
+Since I reuse arrows from a pool to improve performance, I also made slight modifications to the physics system in ```a-frame-physics-system``` so that it would emit a 'body-played' when the dynamic body is synced.

 My ```rotate-toward-velocity``` component keeps the arrow pointed in the direction of travel.